redwoodjs/rwsdk.com/src/app/data/blog/your-react-meta-framework-feels-broken.md

 --

 Sometimes you've got to burn it all down, start from ash, and rebuild from first principles.
-This is what we did with RedwoodJS.
+This is what we did with RedwoodSDK.
 We built it from scratch so that we could deliver a framework that allowed you to focus on the software you want to write rather than the platform or the framework that it runs on.
-RedwoodJS is just TypeScript, React, Vite, and Cloudflare.
+RedwoodSDK is just TypeScript, React, Vite, and Cloudflare.

 RedwoodSDK's principles are enshrined in making the obvious... obvious.
 People that use our framework have described it as invisible.